Adhu Oru Kana Kaalam: Plot

-Srinivasan (Dhanush) escapes from jail and hitches a ride on a truck to meet his love Thulasi (Priyamani).
+Srinivasan, a convict, escapes from jail and hitches a ride on a truck to meet his love Thulasi.
 He reveals his flashback to the lorry driver, telling him of the disputes between his ambitious father and himself.
 When the parents leave home for a week, Srinivasan is left in the maid's care.
 Soon, he meets the maid's daughter, Thulasi, his childhood playmate, and they fall in love.
-As expected, his father objects to his son falling in love with Thulasi.
+But his father objects to his son falling in love with Thulasi.
 One day, Srinivasan and his friends land up in prison for crashing their car on a police vehicle.
 While at the police station, Srinivasan locks horns with an inmate in jail and when he pushes him in a fit of rage, he sustains a serious head injury subsequently killing him.
 Eventually Srinivasan gets convicted for 10-year-rigorous imprisonment.
 His mother dies, and Thulasi's family goes bankrupt and leaves to their native village in Ooty.
 A dejected Srinivasan escapes from prison to meet Thulasi.
 Whether the two join forms the rest of the story.